Matai Falls and Horseshoe Falls are two easily-accessible waterfalls stemming from the Matai Stream in The Catlins.

 I was double-surprised to find out that there is actually two waterfalls at this location; Matai Falls and Horseshoe Falls.
-These are two seperate levels of the same stream, but both worthy of a quick visit.
+These are two separate levels of the same stream, but both are worthy of a quick visit.

 MORE WATERFALLS: MCLEAN FALLS IN THE CATLINS

 The Matai Falls carpark is located located in Table Hill Scenic Reserve on the Papatowai Highway.
 The carpark is approximately half way between Papatowai and Owaka.

 The best way to get here is to follow the directions to the pin below.
 You won't have any trouble finding the waterfall as the signs to the car park are well-marked.

 If you're coming from Owaka, (or Dunedin) I'd recommend also taking the short detour to Purakaunaui Falls, which is only 15-20 minutes away.

 After leaving our car in the car park, we were in for a fairly short 10-minute walk through a beautiful native podocarp and broadleaf forest.